Guy Sebastian: Early life

 Guy Theodore Sebastian was born in Klang, Selangor, on 26 October 1981.
-His father, Ivan Sebastian, was born in Malaysia and is of Sri Lankan Tamil descent with colonial Portuguese roots, while his mother Nellie is an ethnic Eurasian with English and Portuguese ancestry and was raised in Kanpur, India.
-They met while Ivan was studying geology in India, and married a year later.
+His father, Ivan Sebastian, was born in Malaysia and is of Sri Lankan Tamil descent, while his mother Nellie is an ethnic Eurasian with English and Indian ancestry and was raised in Kanpur, India.
+Born in India but blue-eyed and fair-skinned, there has always been confusion in the family about his mother Nellie's ethnicity.
+She was orphaned at a young age.